 A variety of specialised clinics are available to treat specific ailments.
 Please peruse the list below with regard to the specialist treatment you wish to seek further information on.

 This is a recognised treatment for warts and verrucas.
 There is a charge of €20 per treatment.
 Students with current medical cards or VHI/Quinn Healthcare/Hibernian Aviva cover are treated free of charge.

 Travel Advice and Vaccination

 The health service maintains a full stock of all travel health vaccinations.
 We are a registered International Yellow Fever Centre and we are cheaper than most other service providers.
-We also provid a full range of vaccines including rabies.
+We also provide a full range of vaccines including rabies.
 This concession is only available to Trinity students and staff.
-For a full list of vaccination prices (MS Word)
+See here for a full list of vaccination prices (MS Word).

 We have online up to date travel information on all destinations and can provide printouts based on World Health Organisation and the Central Disease Centre Atlanta data.
 We would suggest that students attend for travel advice and vaccination by making an appointment at the health service at least six weeks prior to departure.
 We would recommend an excellent website link www.travmed.com for information about vaccination.

 You can get your free Cervical Check smear test with the College Health Centre.

 - Never had a smear test?
 It’s never too late.